cleavr/cleaverdocs/content/guides/ssh-server.md

 ## Add SSH Key to your server

-The firs thing to do is create your SSH keys if you don't already have them.
+The first thing to do is create your SSH keys if you don't already have them.

 In your terminal, run the following command: